Our Providers

 Care Philosophy: “It is a priority for me to make genuine connections with my patients, and to express empathy and give validation in order for them to feel seen, heard, and truly cared for.”

-Katie Walton, LCPC-C, joined the MDI Behavioral Health Center in January of 2022.
+Katie Walton, LCPC, joined the MDI Behavioral Health Center in January of 2022.
 She is interested in working with people from adolescence through adulthood and her treatment areas include mood and personality disturbances, anxiety, trauma, and perinatal mental health and birth trauma.
 Katie has an eclectic approach to therapy with strong influences from person-centered and cognitive behavioral therapies.

 “Although everyone’s individual challenges are unique, it is my goal to remind you that you need not be alone in traversing them,” says Katie.